Semantically Guided Action Anticipation: Related Work

-Vision-language models like CLIP \cite{Radford2021LearningTV} have shown promising zero-shot transfer capabilities \cite{Devillers2021DoesLH}.
-However, when fine-tuned to a specific scenario \cite{Pham2021CombinedSF,Andreassen2021TheEO}, they often lose the ability to generalize to new domains \cite{Kumar2022FineTuningCD,Wortsman2021RobustFO}.
-To address this issue, recent works leveraged textual information to bridge the gap between domains \cite{Dunlap2022UsingLT, Wang2024LanDALM, Huang2023ASS, Min2022GroundingVR, Gokhale2020AttributeGuidedAT, Goyal2022FinetuneLY}.
-In particular, the seminal work of \cite{kalluri2024tell} proposed to use rich textual captions to provide pseudo-labels for the target domain and addressed UDA by training a joint classifier on source and target domains.
+\textbf{Language Guidance in Vision UDA.} Vision-language models like CLIP \citep{Radford2021LearningTV} have shown promising zero-shot transfer capabilities \citep{Devillers2021DoesLH}.
+However, when fine-tuned to a specific scenario \citep{Pham2021CombinedSF,Andreassen2021TheEO}, they lose the ability to generalize to new domains \citep{Kumar2022FineTuningCD,Wortsman2021RobustFO}.
+To address this, recent works leveraged textual information to bridge the gap between domains \citep{Dunlap2022UsingLT, Wang2024LanDALM, Huang2023ASS, Min2022GroundingVR, Gokhale2020AttributeGuidedAT, Goyal2022FinetuneLY}.
+In particular, the seminal work of \citep{kalluri2024tell} proposed to use textual captions to provide pseudo-labels for the target domain and addressed UDA by training a joint classifier on source and target domains.
 Similarly to~\cite{kalluri2024tell}, we generate pseudo-labels from textual captions, but, rather than seeking to align the visual representation spaces of source and target domains to language in an absolute reference frame, \mname uses language to guide a \textit{relative} alignment between source and target visual spaces.